DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/03 Data Binding/23 Bind Series to Data/05 Directly.md

 ---

 Commonly, a chart contains several series, and many of them have the same argument field.
-In this case, you can assign the name of this field to the **argumentField** option of the [commonSeriesSettings](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/commonSeriesSettings '/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/') object.
+In this case, you can assign the name of this field to the **argumentField** property of the [commonSeriesSettings](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/commonSeriesSettings '/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/') object.

 ---
 ##### jQuery